cesarnr21/.magma/README.md

 ## CHANGELOG
-In Addition to the tags, keep a [CHANGELOG.md](CHANGELOG.md) file to keep track of the changes to the `.obsidian` config repository.
+In Addition to the tags, keep a [CHANGELOG.md](CHANGELOG.md) file to keep track of the changes to the `.magma` config repository.

 ## Useful commands for editing
 - Tagging commits